Student athlete compensation: Criticism

-One area of concern from recent NIL bills are the tax implications for student athletes.
+One large area of concern from recent NIL bills are the tax implications for student athletes.
 The NCAA maintains tax-exempt status by claiming its purpose in "fostering amateur athletics."
 NCAA universities are typically exempt from federal income tax because they are classified as charitable organizations.
 If the NCAA were to frequently enter contracts with student athletes and compensate them it could be at risk to losing this status.
 One impact on student athletes would be that their athletic scholarships would be subject to income tax.
 Additionally, student athletes would have to navigate varying state taxes.
 Some critics argue that because of these complications, student athlete compensation wouldn't be beneficial overall.

 Another protest about student athlete compensation is that the NIL landscape will take away from the amateurism in the NCAA and commercialize college sports.
-Top NIL earners such as Livvy Dunne, an LSU gymnast with over one million followers on Instagram and TikTok, are making several million dollars a year.
+Top NIL earners such as Livvy Dunne, an LSU gymnast with over one million followers on Instagram and TikTok, made several million dollars a year.
 There are worries that this type of income will blur the line between college and professional sports and remove the unique appeal and camaraderie of college sports.
 This has caused concerns about the implications on college recruiting due to the lack of national standardization for NIL legislation.
 Shortly after the Court's decision in Alston, the NCAA issued an interim name, image, and likeness policy which permits student-athletes to earn this compensation.
 States have also followed suit by enacting similar laws.
 To date, 29 states have some sort of NIL legislation in place since the Alston interim policy was put into place.
 For example, Illinois Public Law 102-0042 permits athletes to receive market-value compensation for the use of their name, image, and likeness.
+Critics have also argued that the combination of the transfer portal and Name, Image, and Likeness (NIL) opportunities has contributed to the increased amount of instability within college programs.
+The transfer portal has been described as creating a sort of “revolving door” effect, and this has lead to rosters becoming unstable at times.
+This also results in reduced player loyalty and uncertainty for both athletes and coaches.
+Frequent player movement can make it more difficult for teams to establish and maintain a real consistent culture, as a high roster turnover can disrupt the communication of shared values between teammates and coaches and long-term team development.
+Some researchers and coaches argue that while the system may support short-term success for the players, it can undermine long-term program stability and cohesion.

+Some researchers have also raised concerns about the impact of NIL opportunities and the transfer portal on these student-athletes’ and their mental health.
+This is caused from increased pressure to secure financial opportunities, maintain up to par performance, and make transfer decisions has been linked to higher levels of stress and uncertainty among athletes.